 - Fitness/health: Create workout routines for pilates, yoga, weightlifting, barre, cardio, dance, etc. – YouTube is the alternative to workout videos in decades past.

-- Unboxings and reviews: Literally record yourself opening boxes for new products and then review them.
+- Unboxings and reviews: You can record yourself opening boxes for new products and then review them.

 - Pets and animals: Cute or funny animal videos are always a hit, but you can also share training and care tips.